e9x/ipi/packages/ipi/README.md

 ## Performance

-> Due to the nature of the databases used (SQLITE, IP2Location), this project is littered with synchronous operations.
-If you're looking for a fully asynchronous API, this will not satisfy you.
-There are solutions such as wrapping this API for [piscina](https://www.npmjs.com/package/piscina).
-Hopefully the API is fast enough to justify using this library in your project.
+Due to the nature of libraries used (SQLite3, IP2Location), this project is seemingly littered with synchronous operations.

-This API is very fast:.
+Despite this, this project still delivers reasonable runtime performance that beats using an API.

+Benchmarks: (not quite accurate, tested on my development machine)

 | test        | ms    |
 | ----------- | ----- |
 | `require()` | 44.36 |
 | `ipi()`     | 0.066 |

+An extreme solution to the blocking API is wrapping the API with [piscina](https://www.npmjs.com/package/piscina).

 ## CLI